-Assessment Process (threshold Student Outcome attainment level) 2018-19 Senior Survey (≥30% of responses below rubric) - Co-Op Employer Assessments (Likert≤3) 4.5 Board of Advisors (BOA) Feedback (qualitative, no negative feedback) none OVERALL INTERPRETATION
+(threshold S Assessment Process Student Outcome attainment level) 2018-19 2019-20 Senior Surve y (≥30% of responses below rubric) - 100% Course-Level CHE 3121 Trans.
+Sci.
+II (≤ 70%) - 75% Assessments CHE 4410 Design I (≤ 70%) - 78% Co-Op Ei nployer Assessments (Likert≤3) 4.5 4.5 Board of Advisors (BOA) Feedback (qualitative, no negative feedback) none none 01 /ERALL INTERPRETATION

 Surprisingly, students' self-assessments for Student Outcome (7) indicate that they conclusively felt they are not obtaining an acceptable level of training.
 Given that students say they are unprepared in these areas, we have chosen to score Student Outcome (7) as "watch, possibly act (yellow)".
-This decision supersedes good indications from Co-Op employers and good course-level outcomes.
+This decision supersedes good indications from Co-Op employers, and good course-level outcomes.
 The surprising results from the Senior Survey must be investigated.
 A survey will also be done in 2020 to revisit this outcome and students will be asked to provide input at the Fall 2020 BOA meeting.
 The BOA feedback is thus far silent on this topic.